 The Company is part of the Group and is ultimately owned by British American Tobacco p.l.c.
-As set out above in the Company's Strategic Report, the Company's principal activity is the ownership and licensing of trademarks to Group companies around the world.
+As set out above in the Company's Strategic Report, the Company's principal activity is the holding of the freehold of land and buildings in a property in London known as Globe House, which is rented to other members of the group.

-Under Section 172(1) of the UK Companies Act 2006 ("the Act") and as part of the Directors' duty to the Company's shareholders to act as they consider most likely to promote the success of the Company, the Directors must have regard for the likely long-term consequences of decisions and the desirability of maintaining a reputation for high standards of business conduct.
+Under Section 172(1) of the UK Companies Act 2006 ("the Act") and as part of the Directors' duty to the Company's shareholder to act as they consider most likely to promote the success of the Company, the Directors must have regard for the likely long-term consequences of decisions and the desirability of maintaining a reputation for high standards of business conduct.
 The Directors must also have regard for business relationships with the Company's wider stakeholders and the impact of the Company's operations on the environment and communities in which it operates.
-Consideration of these factors and other relevant matters is embedded into all Board decision-making and risk assessments throughout the year.
+Consideration of these factors and other relevant matters is embedded into all Board decision making and risk assessments throughout the year.

-The Company's key stakeholders are Group undertakings, including its shareholders and licensees of its trademarks, and applicable intellectual property registry bodies in jurisdictions where the Company operates.
+The Company's key stakeholders are Group undertakings, including its shareholder, intra-group lessees and government authorities.
 The Company does not have any employees, or customers or suppliers outside of the Group.

-The Company engages with other Group undertakings, including its shareholders through regular meetings, intra-group management activities and ongoing dialogue.
-There is also regular engagement within the Group on finance-related matters which is taken into account in the Company's decision-making.
+The Company engages with other Group undertakings, including its shareholder through regular meetings, intra-group management activities and ongoing dialogue.
+Primary ways in which the Company engages directly or indirectly, as part of the Group, with its key external stakeholders are summarised on pages 20 to 21 of the BAT ARA & 20-F.